Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - The ride takes about 3 minutes.

-- You can often buy tickets online (helpful when lines build).
+- You can now buy tickets online in advance through the official platform, which helps when lines build.

-Prices and hours can change, so always check current details close to your sailing date.
+Prices and hours can change, so always confirm current details close to your sailing date.

 Plan the return like a pro

-- Go down earlier than you think you need.
+- Go down earlier than you think you need to.

 - If you arrive back near the final tender window, assume you will face a line.

-What to pack for a cruise stop in Santorini
+What should you pack for a cruise stop in Santorini?

 - Comfortable walking shoes